-We are seeking a full-time community organizer to start in Fall 2022.
+We are seeking a full-time community organizer to start in Winter 2022.
 The community organizer will work out of our Garfield office, but may work part-time remotely.
 The primary responsibilities will be to mobilize grassroots action for more equitable, affordable and sustainable transit service.
 The organizer will directly engage riders, bus operators and residents in community campaigns for expanded transit funding at the state and federal level, for fair fares, and for affordable housing and equitable development that puts people first.
 Relationship-building, leadership development and community engagement will happen through in-person, phone and digital means.
 The Organizer will report to the Director.

 PPT has a very small paid staff team, and close collaboration is required between all four staff positions.
 This is not an entry-level position; we strongly prefer applicants with experience in community or labor organizing.
 Primary duties and responsibilities of the community organizer include, but are not limited to, the following:

 - Bottom-line the member-driven organizing committee, and recruit, train and support new members